 As of now, we’re collecting reports stating that the tool might not effectively work for GMB accounts that don’t manage a large sum of locations or businesses.
 If your law firm’s GMB account has “too many listings” for the tool to work, you will need to be patient and wait for future updates.

 - Why do we care?

-As previously mentioned, and commonly admitted in the marketing world, reviews significantly contribute to the decision-making process.
+As previously mentioned, and commonly discussed in the marketing world, reviews significantly contribute to a consumer’s decision-making process.
 Most prospects will compare multiple options, read several reviews, check how you and your competitors handle positive and negative comments, and assess your profile before committing to a decision.
-And while negative reviews are part of the equation, not everything is fair and fake reviews can become a severe headache for business owners who want to stand out.
+While negative reviews are part of the equation, not everything is fair, and fake reviews can become a severe headache for business owners who want to stand out.
 We can compare it to click-fraud prevention in PPC.
-Still, without any definite and practical tools to prevent“ review-fraud, Google is trying to stay on top of the challenge, but for an effective reputation management strategy for your law firm, you’ll have to keep an eye on all incoming reviews.
+Still, without any definite and practical tools to prevent review-fraud, Google continues trying to stay on top of the challenge.
+For an effective reputation management strategy for your law firm, you’ll have to keep an eye on all incoming reviews.
 Firstly, respond and follow all the best practices, to identify and report any suspicious actions that could harm you.
-We’d suggest treating it with the appropriate attention, sensitivity, and remember that we’re always here to help if you need additional help.
+We’d suggest treating it with the appropriate attention and sensitivity, and remember that we’re always here to help if you need additional guidance.

 Your reviews are tightly related to the success of your digital strategies and local campaigns.
-Taking down a fraudulent review is not a simple task and might require manual effort and attention, and while Google is taking steps in the right direction, there is still a way to go till everything is clear, smooth, and seamless.
-We’ll be keeping an eye on the most recent updates, and we hope to see (soon) an upgrade on the quality and handle the requests businesses are filing.
+Taking down a fraudulent review is not a simple task and might require manual effort and attention, and while Google is taking steps in the right direction, there is still a ways to go till everything is clear, smooth, and seamless.
+We’ll be keeping an eye on the most recent updates, and we hope to soon see an upgrade in how these platforms handle the requests businesses are filing.